-- 6.1.
-The LERS includes a broad range of interventions each of which have financial implications (as detailed in Appendix 2). - 6.2.
-However, these interventions are approved individually by the relevant authority outside of the strategy.
-Therefore, there are no direct financial implications to this report, other than those already in the medium term financial plan (MTFP).
+- 6.1 The LERS includes a broad range of interventions each of which have financial implications (as detailed in Appendix 2). - 6.2 However, these interventions are approved individually by the relevant authority outside of the strategy.
+Therefore, there are no direct financial implications to this report, other than those already in the MTFP.